edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 As we write our handler, one important consideration is that answers can be quite long.
 We could wait on the server side to get the whole answer from OpenAI and then send it to the client, but that would feel slow to the user.
-OpenAI supports streaming, so instead we can send answer to the client in chunks, as they arrive to the server.
+OpenAI supports streaming, so instead we can send the answer to the client in chunks, as they arrive to the server.
 With this approach, the user doesn't have to wait for the entire response before they start getting feedback and our API seems faster.